uktrade/uk-trade-quotas-dashboard/README.md

 If you need to make changes, you should be able to repeat steps 3-5 above for your branch.
 Then before merging the PR:

-8. Make sure the pull request title and description are accurate, and describe what this change does from a end user point of view, why it's being done, and now.
+8. Make sure the pull request title and description are accurate, and describe what this change does from a end user point of view, why it's being done, and how.

 ## Deployment